• Skip to primary navigation

 2. Turn an entire head of garlic on its side and slice the top off, just enough to expose the cloves.
 Drizzle with a bit of olive oil, salt and pepper, wrap in aluminum foil and roast for 30-35 minutes, until golden brown and tender.

 3. Wash, peel and cube potatoes.
-Add to a large pot of boiling water, salted with 1 tbsp kosher salt.
+Add to a large pot of boiling water, salted with 1 tablespoon kosher salt.
 Boil until tender - 15-20 minutes.

 4. Drain water from potatoes and add to large bowl.
 Mash well.